Jaredglass3/Cloud_Invaders/README.md

-# Cloud Invaderz
+# Cloud Invaders

-Cloud Invaderz is a game developed using Pygame, inspired by Space Invaders.
-In this game, the player controls a spaceship and shoots down clouds to earn points.
+Cloud Invaders is a game developed using Pygame, inspired by Space Invaders.
+In this game, the player controls a storm cloud and shoots down other clouds to earn points.

 ## Instructions for Running the Game: